Table of Contents

 Instant payouts gives you the flexibility to speed up your cash flow.

-To check what plan you're on, navigate to the Gear Icon > Account and Billing.
+To check what plan you're on, navigate to the Gear Icon, then select Account and Billing.
 If you have any questions about your plan's features or pricing, our support team is here to help!

 Note: You can withdraw a limit of $9,999 at once with instant payouts, up to a limit of $10,000 within a 24-hour period.
 However some banks impose their own monthly limits so you may need to reach out to your bank to understand if you are subject to any other limits.

 Instant payouts must be done from Jobber.com.
+To issue an instant payout:

-If you are eligible to use instant payouts, on the payments card from Home you will see the funds available to be paid out.
-The available funds are calculated based on recently processed payments, refunds, as well as some additional factors (including if you have business financing through Jobber, or a dispute).
+Note: The available funds are calculated based on recently processed payments, refunds, as well as some additional factors (including if you have business financing through Jobber, or a dispute).
 You can request an instant payout at anytime, including weekends and bank holidays.
+Some processed funds may not be available for instant payouts because they have already been bundled into the next regular payout.
+This happens daily at approximately 8PM EST.

 There will be an additional 1% fee for instant payouts, the Withdraw button will show the total amount that will be paid out to your debit card once the fee is taken out of the amount you are choosing to withdraw.